Frequently asked questions about DEF CON

 They are the staff at DEF CON.
-They have many roles including security, speaker coordination, vendor room coordination, network operations, et cetera...
+They have many roles including safety, speaker coordination, vendor room coordination, network operations, et cetera...
 Please try to be helpful to them if they make requests of you.
 If any goon tells you to move, please do so immediately as there may be safety issues they are attempting to address.
-Security Goons generally wear red shirt, the rest generally wear black.

 How can I help out or become a Goon?

 The staff at DEF CON has grown organically.
 All positions have some degree of trust associated with them, so typically new goons are ‘inducted’ by friends of existing goons.
 There are many random points when goons need help and may ask people for help, generally for helping move stuff or other tasks that don't require high amounts of trust or unsupervised work.
 Just because you help out doesn't make you a goon.
 If you really want to be a goon, talk with one and see how much work they actually do (Hint: you may want to enjoy being at DEF CON, not working full-time at it).
 Last year the network group got a new Goon when a networking engineer was needed, and he came to the rescue.
 The intent behind the goons is not to be elitist, but to have a network of trusted people who can help run the conference - please do not feel upset if you are not chosen to be a goon.

 DEF CON is not a spectator sport!
 Before the con, during, and after there are chances for you to get involved.
 Before the con you can read about the contests and maybe sign up for one like Capture the Flag.
 There are artwork contests for shirts and posters.
 You can practice your lock pick skills, or just get your laptop all locked down and ready to do battle.
 Organize your .mp3s.
 Check out the DEF CON Forums to see what other people are up to.
 If you want to create your own event, you can do that as well - you will not get official space or sanctions, but virtually every official event at DEF CON started out as an unofficial event.